-□We will send the information about your appeal to this organization.
-This in your "case file."
-You have the right to ask us for a copy of your case file. □You have a right to give the independent review organization additional info your appeal. ormation to support ☐Reviewers at the independent review organization will take a careful look at information related to your appeal. all of the If you had a "fast" appeal at Level 1, you will also have a "fast" appeal at Le evel 2 ☐ For the "fast appeal" the review organization must give you an answer to you within 72 hours of when it receives your appeal. our Level 2 appeal ☐ However, if your request is for a medical item or service and the independe organization needs to gather more information that may benefit you, it can calendar days.
-The independent review organization can't take extra time to your request is for a Medicare Part B prescription drug. take up to 14 more
+your "case file."
+You have the right to ask us for a copy of your case file. ☐You have a right to give the independent review organization additional information to support your appeal. □Reviewers at the independent review organization will take a careful look at all of the information related to your appeal. you had a "fast" appeal at Level 1, you will also have a "fast" appeal at Level 2 □For the "fast appeal" the review organization must give you an answer to your Level 2 appeal within 72 hours of when it receives your appeal. □ However, if your request is for a medical item or service and the independent review organization needs to gather more information that may benefit you, it can take up to 14 mor calendar days .
+The independent review organization can't take extra time to make a decision your request is for a Medicare Part B prescription drug.